 - GS 295

-- inscribed twice on base plate: Alberto Giacometti
+- inscr. twice on base plate with graphite pencil: Alberto Giacometti

 - Zürcher Kunstgesellschaft | Kunsthaus Zürich (Museum), ab 2006, Leihgabe